 What is rubella?

-Rubella is a contagious disease and is also known as German measles or three-day measles.
-It is not, however, the same disease as measles.
+Rubella is a contagious disease.
+It is also known as German measles or 3-day measles.
+However, rubella is not the same illness as measles.

 What are the symptoms of rubella?

 In young children, the first sign of rubella is a pink or red rash.
 This usually begins on their face and spreads down the body.

 The rash may appear in the form of many small dots which together form a larger, reddened area.
 Sometimes the rash is itchy and can last for 3 to 4 days.

 Other symptoms of rubella are:

 - swollen glands (especially at the back of a child's neck and behind their ears)

 Symptoms generally begin to show about 14 days after a child has been infected with rubella.

 - exposure to the droplets released when an infected person coughs or sneezes